The 19th century

 By 1966 women made up 27% of the paid workforce, and 41% of employed women were married.
 Married or single, women still did not get the same pay or opportunities as men; it was believed they did not have the same skills or responsibilities.

-	Over time, more and more mothers were also in paid employment.
-However, the state did not invest in childcare or even to count how many pre-schoolers had mothers with paid jobs.
+Over time, more and more mothers also had paid employment.
+However, the state did not invest in childcare or even count how many pre-schoolers had mothers with paid jobs.

 Job equals neglect

 'Working mothers' continued to be disapproved of in the 1970s.
 Prime Minister Rob Muldoon told a Young Nationals meeting, ‘Two families may live side by side and be identical in every way, except that in one case the mother goes to work, and in the other case she doesn’t.
 The effect on the children in these two families is in the one case relative affluence, as against poverty, and in the other case adequate care as against neglect.’1

 Although legislation required the introduction of equal pay for equal work in the public service (1960) and the private sector (1972), women’s earnings and careers were often still treated as secondary to men’s, and to domestic responsibilities.
 Very few women had the same opportunities as men.
 Many occupations and most senior positions remained male preserves long after formal barriers had been removed.